In 2022, University of Massachusetts Dartmouth's tuition was $14,854 a year for in-state students and $30,992 a year for out-of-state students.

 International students without financial need may be eligible for merit-based institutional scholarships.

-Room and board at University of Massachusetts Dartmouth is $14,064 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $3,000.
+Housing and campus dining at University of Massachusetts Dartmouth costs $16,000 a year.
+This includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the school dining facilities.
+Students who do not live on-campus but would like to be able to eat in the campus dining can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $7,000.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of University of Massachusetts Dartmouth undergrads use financial aid to help pay for school.
-In 2021, 3,944 of the 6,027 undergrads enrolled received financial aid.
-University of Massachusetts Dartmouth meets 81 percent of the demonstrated financial need for undergraduates.
+The majority of University of Massachusetts Dartmouth undergrads use financial aid to finance their education.
+In 2022, 3,484 of the 5,833 undergrads enrolled received financial aid.
+University of Massachusetts Dartmouth meets 77.7% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $16,698 a year.
-Around 85 percent of University of Massachusetts Dartmouth undergrads take out student loans to cover any remaining costs.
-University of Massachusetts Dartmouth graduates who have student loans graduate with an average of $36,115 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $13,817 a year.
+Around 83% of University of Massachusetts Dartmouth undergrads take out student loans to cover any remaining costs.
+University of Massachusetts Dartmouth graduates who have student loans graduate with an average of $33,680 of student loan debt.

 The average debt for each loan type varies.